NithinKalidas/Appian/Records and CDT.md

 ## 20. How do you cofigure securities to records?

 ## 21. Difference between Record level security and field level security?
+Record level security : Determine who can see the records by adding security rules (NR)

 ## 22. What is view and action security?